Enailis/IA-Detection-Intrusion/README.md

 The goal of this project is to use the dataset we extracted in the sub-project 1 and to create a machine learning model to detect intrusion.

 More information on how to install and run the project in the [README](./sub-project-2/README.md) of the sub-project 2.

+## Sub-project 3

+The goal of this project is to solve two challenges.
+The two challenges are described in this [README](./sub-project-3/README.md) of the sub-project 3.